AdobeDocs/commerce-learn.en/help/backend-development/pt-query-digest.md

 ---
 # Learn about Percona Toolkit pt-query-digest

-Learn why you use the pt-query-digest and some real world examples to help deepen the reasoning.
+Learn why you use the pt-query-digest and some real-world examples to help deepen the reasoning.

 ## Who is this video for?